marvinMLKUltra/thesis/README.md

 The document "ut-thesis.pdf" is copy of my (yet unsubmitted) PhD thesis at University of Toronto.
 Comments are welcome at marvinlessknown2714@protonmail.com

+The document "MAT.pdf" contains a short proof of the Medial Axis Theorem.
+Compare with Lieutier's proof https://www.sciencedirect.com/science/article/pii/S0010448504000065

 The documents "alexandrov-nov.pdf" and "medial.pdf" are articles in currently in development.

 The document "alexandrov" illustrates applications of our thesis to Souls and Splitting theorems from Alexandrov geometry.